 When you think of obsessive-compulsive disorder (OCD), you may think of excessive concern about germs, needing to organize things “just right,” or repeatedly going back to make sure the stove has been turned off.
-Less talked about, but also very common in OCD, are intrusive thoughts about harm—the fear of impulsively committing or wanting to commit violent acts.
+Less talked about, but also very common in OCD, are when people with OCD fear harming themselves.
+They have intrusive thoughts about harm—the fear of impulsively committing or wanting to commit violent acts.
 Even less talked about are intrusive thoughts of self-violence, or the fear of being suicidal, which can often be misunderstood or misdiagnosed.

 Many people have these thoughts

 Though it is important to discuss any thoughts of self-harm with a treatment professional and to have that professional assess for your safety, intrusive thoughts about self-harm are not an unusual OCD symptom.
 Even people without OCD may notice random thoughts pop up, such as “What if I just turned my car into oncoming traffic?” or “What’s to stop me from just jumping out of this window?” but these are typically ignored as mental junk mail or silly ideas.
 Some OCD sufferers, however, may worry that these types of thoughts are the brain’s attempt to signal that the thinker is in real danger of acting out.
 This results in strong urges to engage in compulsions: efforts to seek certainty that acts of self-harm won’t be committed.
 This may include avoiding triggers that bring on the unwanted thoughts (e.g., heights, sharp objects, movies with characters that commit suicide), seeking reassurance from others (e.g., asking if such an act would ever take place, or researching suicidality online), and any number of other physical and mental rituals designed to make the thinker feel safe from self-harm.